microsoftgraph/console-calendar-sample/Lab.md

             }
             while (command != "exit");
 ```
-This allows the user interact with your application through the command line interface.
+This allows the user to interact with your application through the command line interface.

 2. Add this function below **Main**
 ```csharp